Brad Lackey: World championship career

+In 1982 world championship season would be a three-way competition between Lackey, his Suzuki teammate André Vromans and Honda's André Malherbe.
+Entering his 11th season of Grand Prix racing, the 29-year-old Lackey was considered to be past his prime by some motorsports journalists after his sixth place finish the year before.
+Malherbe won the season opening round in France but then failed to score points in the second round.
+Lackey took the championship points lead after winning the Austrian Grand Prix, but Malherbe responded with two consecutive victories in Italy and West Germany to close the points gap to just three-points at mid-season.
+However, Malherbe crashed and broke his leg at the 500cc United States Grand Prix which forced him to miss the rest of the season.
+After Malherbe's injury, Lackey and Vromans continued to battle for the championship points lead.
+Vromans scored a third-place result in the United States, then won three consecutive Grand Prix races to narrow the points lead to just four-points as the championship moved to the final race of the season in Luxembourg.

+At the Luxembourg Grand Prix, Lackey came from behind to pass Vromans just before the end of the race to secure second place behind Hakan Carlqvist in the first heat race.
 At the start of the second race, Vromans took the lead but he forgot a first-lap detour right off the start and began climbing a hill that was used on every lap but the first.
 By the time he realized his mistake and turned around, he was in 17th place.
 Lackey finished the race in 3rd place to secure his first 500cc world championship.
+Lackey's victory also marked the first time an American competitor had won the 500cc Motocross World Championship.

 After his world championship victory, Suzuki made the decision to scale back their racing efforts due to a worldwide economic recession and Lackey was left without a sponsor.
 Unable to secure sponsorship for the following season, he decided to retire after making one final appearance at the 1983 United States Motocross Grand Prix wearing the traditional number one number plate on his motorcycle signifying that he was the defending world champion.

 Lackey won 21 individual heat races and 8 Grand Prix victories during his world championship racing career.
 He won the 1972 500cc AMA Motocross National Championship and the 1982 500cc Motocross World Championship.
 He was a member of four American Motocross des Nations teams (1972, 1973, 1974, 1975) and one American Trophée des Nations team (1975).